-Join David Powers for an in-depth discussion in this video Setting the server connection collation, part of Up and Running with phpMyAdmin.
+Join David Powers for an in-depth discussion in this video Setting the server connection collation, part of Learning phpMyAdmin.

 - Before starting work with phpMyAdmin, it's important to make sure the correct character set is being used to communicate with MySQL.
 Launch your local installation of phpMyAdmin and log in if necessary as the root superuser.
 In General Settings at the top center, if your local version of MySQL is 5.5.3 or later, Server connection collation will be set by default to utf8mb4_unicode_ci.